 How to use every feature of OpenFurqan

-OpenFurqan is a free web app for reading, studying, memorizing, and listening to the Quran.
-It combines a clean reader with a deep Study Mode — 20+ translations, 16 reciters, Surah/Juz/Page views, Anki-style spaced repetition memorization, word-by-word Arabic analysis, Tajweed colors, 7+ Tafsir editions, and reading statistics.
+OpenFurqan is a free web app for reading, studying, memorizing, listening to, and sharing the Quran.
+It combines a clean reader with a deep Study Mode — 20+ translations, 16 reciters, Surah/Juz/Page views, ayah image sharing, local Quran search, Anki-style spaced repetition memorization, word-by-word Arabic analysis, Tajweed colors, 7+ Tafsir editions, and reading statistics.
 No account, no ads, no payment.

 Yes, completely.
 No ads, no subscription, no account required.
 The project is independently developed, open source, and will always be free.